aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 > Currently, the AWS CDK also takes `constructs` as a normal dependency (similar
 > to all dependencies), but this is about to change with mono-cdk.

-The reason `constructs` will also be required (whether we leave the compatibility layer or not) is due to the fact that all CDK constructs eventually extend the base `constructs.Construct` class.
-This means that this type is part of their public API and therefore a peer dependency is required (otherwise, there could be incompatible copies of `Construct` in the node runtime).
+The reason `constructs` will have to be defined as a peer-dependency of the AWS CDK, whether we leave the compatibility layer or not, is due to the fact that all AWS CDK constructs eventually extend the base `constructs.Construct` class.
+This means that this type is part of their public API, and therefore must be defined as a peer dependency (otherwise, there could be incompatible copies of `Construct` in the dependency closure).

+The removal of the compatibility layer means that now anyone who uses the AWS CDK will need to explicitly use the `constructs.Construct` type (even for trivial apps), and therefore it would "make sense" for them to take a dependency on the `constructs` library.

 See the RFC for [monolithic packaging] for more details.